Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Be sure to list your degrees and certifications and the institutions you went to
+- Make a list of your degrees or certificates and the institutions you went to

 Skills: